scalawithcats/scala-with-cats/src/pages/functors/cats.md

 ## Functors in Cats

 Let's look at the implementation of functors in Cats.
-We'll examine the aspects we did for monoids: the *type class*, the *instances*, and the *syntax*.
+We'll examine the same aspects we did for monoids: the *type class*, the *instances*, and the *syntax*.

-### The Functor Type Class
+### The Functor Type Class and Instances

 The functor type class is [`cats.Functor`][cats.Functor].
 We obtain instances using the standard `Functor.apply`